 “Any expense you incur in the ordinary and necessary conduct of your business is going to be deductible,” Hall said.
 “Pay attention to all of those types of expenses, whether they are meals, entertainment, office expenses, supplies – all those types of things.”

 Opening a separate account for business is not only sound business practice; it can help you keep a clear record of taxable income – and tax-deductible expenses.
 This is especially important because in most cases the IRS expects to receive quarterly tax payments from self-employed workers, Hall said.
 There are at least two exceptions to this rule: if you owe less than $1,000 in taxes overall, or if other withholdings -- from a full-time job, for example -- cover 90 percent of your liability by April 15.

 A portion of your living space is also deductible, so long as it's dedicated exclusively to business purposes, Hall said.
 Simply divide the square footage of your business space by your overall living space and use that ratio to determine what you pay each month for work space.
 And don’t forget to include utilities.

 “A percentage of all the expenses you incur to maintain that residence will be deductible, based on that percentage," said Hall.
 "If you own the home, that includes mortgage interest, real estate taxes, insurance, repairs and maintenance."

-Persons who have never filed a tax return for income reported on any of the 17 variations of Form 1099 should turn to page 10 of “1040 Instructions 2012” and study the content carefully before beginning to prepare their returns.
+Persons who have never filed a tax return for income reported on any of the 17 variations of Form 1099 should review “1040 Instructions 2016” and study the content carefully before beginning to prepare their returns.